 In this work, we propose a method that guarantees the satisfaction of natural constraints by constructing a wrapper for the DNN based on symbolic information.
-This is achieved through a novel neural gas based partitioning technique and estimation of a model M's output ranges.
-Such a guarantee does not come for free, but shows up as a slightly higher approximation error (which can be attributed to the black-box nature of model M).
+This is achieved through a novel neural gas based partitioning technique and estimation of a constraint model's output ranges.
+Such a guarantee does not come for free, but shows up as a slightly higher approximation error.
+This is due to conservative estimates involved when dealing with black-box models.
 Our contributions can be listed as: 1) A novel memory-based method to constrain neural network dynamics models with guarantees.
-2) A theoretical guarantee that our memory-based constraining method guarantees conformance with only a bounded increase in approximation error.
+2) A theoretical guarantee that our memory-based constraining method guarantees conformance with only bounded increase in approximation error.
 3) Results on three case studies demonstrating that we outperform augmented Lagrangian methods for constraint satisfaction by a few orders of magnitude.